mmd19999/YouTube-Livestream-Transcriber-V4/README.md

 # YouTube Livestream Transcriber

-A real-time application that connects to YouTube livestreams, extracts audio, and provides accurate transcription using OpenAI's Whisper API with precise timestamping.
+A real-time application that connects to YouTube livestreams, extracts audio, and provides accurate transcription using OpenAI's Whisper API with precise timestamping and AI-powered topic detection for YouTube chapter markers.

 ## Features